socketio/socket.io/README.md

 - in Node.js: `npm ci && npm test`
 - in a browser: simply open the `index.html` file in your browser

-For reference, here is expected configuration for the JS server to pass all tests:
+For reference, here is expected configuration for the JavaScript server to pass all tests:

 ```js
 import { listen } from "engine.io";